samene/pulumi-hcloud-kubeadm/README.md

 ```
 pulumi config set dataCenter ash-dc1            # replace with your desired datacenter
 pulumi config set networkZone us-east           # replace with your desired hcloud network zone
-pulumi config set image ubuntu-22.04            # replace with your desired os image (currently only ubuntu-22.04 supported)
+pulumi config set image ubuntu-22.04            # replace with your desired os image (ubuntu-22.04 or centos-7)
 pulumi config set bastionFlavor cpx11           # replace with your desired flavor for bastion/NAT node
 pulumi config set masterFlavor cpx31            # replace with your desired flavor for clontrol plane nodes
 pulumi config set workerFlavor cpx41            # replace with your your desired flavor for worker nodes